They say…

 Roman / Antwerpse Brouw Compagnie Seef Bier

-The consolidation and transformation of the brewing industry and the beer market in the 20th century swept away numerous local and regional beer styles, with beers once ubiquitous in their own territories rapidly declining and almost being wiped from memory. is perhaps the best known example, but there are more, and some are only now being rediscovered as the growing interest in specialist and craft beer drives a corresponding interest in brewing history.
+The consolidation and transformation of the brewing industry and the beer market in the 20th century swept away numerous local and regional beer styles, with beers once ubiquitous in their own territories rapidly declining and almost being wiped from memory.
+Porter is perhaps the best known example, but there are more, and some are only now being rediscovered as the growing interest in specialist and drives a corresponding interest in brewing history.

 One such rediscovered style is ‘seefbier’, which for over a century before World War II was the beer style of the of Antwerpen and its surroundings.
 It’s mentioned by several Flemish authors, and in folk poems and songs.
 According to Domien Sleeckx, writing in 1863, seef was “a white beer [‘wit bier’]…that foamed like Champagne, went to the head like port, and cost 10¢ a litre” (my translation).
 Lode Baekelmans, in 1904, made a similarly effervescent comparison in dubbing it “poor man’s Champagne”.
 It gave its name, which most likely derives from Latin sapa or Dutch sap, meaning juice or sap, to a district of the city, the Seefhoek to the north of the centre.
 Incidentally, it’s not pronounced to rhyme with ‘beef’ as it looks to English speakers — try saying ‘safe’ in a Yorkshire accent and you’ll get closer.

 Yet seefbier completely vanished.
-Today we think of the Belgian pale ale, De Koninck, as the Antwerpenaar beer – a style developed to compete with the seemingly unstoppable postwar popularity of golden lager, the latter now of course outstripping in volume all other beers in Antwerpen as it does throughout Belgium.
+Today we think of the Belgian pale ale, De Koninck, as the signal Antwerpenaar beer – a style developed to compete with the seemingly unstoppable postwar popularity of golden lager, the latter now of course outstripping in volume all other beers in Antwerpen as it does throughout Belgium.

 But seefbier has returned from the dead.
 Industry figure Johan Van Dyck, the marketing director at Duvel-Moortgat, became intrigued by the style a few years back and set about researching its elusive history.
 Seefbier brewers tended to keep their recipes secret, but Johan finally tracked down a brewer’s handwritten notes, which he analysed with Freddy Delvaux, brewing scientist at KU Leuven, and his son Filip, who had worked with Dogfish Head on their attempt at recreating an ancient Egyptian beer.